aurimontem/phs/README.md

 -   [Week 2](week_2/) -- make a simple python file in vim and execute it in the shell, learn more advanced command line tools, and parse a computational chemistry supercomputer program
+-   [Week 3](week_3/) -- customize your shell environment with a .bashrc, learn how to compile simple LaTeX files in the command line, and streamline your LaTeX within vim with a .vimrc

 Older curriculum: